intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 ```
 The input to `fit` methods can be a *XShards*, or a *Data Creator Function* (which returns `torch.utils.data.DataLoader`).
 See the *data-parallel processing pipeline* [page]() for more details. <TODO: we need to add Spark Dataframe support too>

+View the related [Python API doc]() <TODO: link to be added> for more details.

 Inference is currently not supported when using `torch.distributed` or *Horovod* backend.

 ***For more details, view the distributed PyTorch training/inference [page]()<TODO: link to be added>.***